walles/waitinator/README.md

 # TODO

+- Make the ETA screen input box not look like crap in Firefox on Android
 - Make an icon
 - Render to an Android app and install on my phone
 - Bold the lower bound time left number